Arms are every fitness buff’s pride and joy. The ‘Show’ muscles as they call it. The ‘gunz’ or the ‘Pythons’ in gym bro lingo.

 Wrapping Up

-Rather than focusing solely on your arm size, symmetry might be a better goal to aim for.
+So, after reading this post, are you still wondering what bicep size is considered big?
+Rather than focusing solely on arm size, symmetry might be a better goal to aim for.
 Sure, if your arms are your weak spot, you can pay more attention by targeting all muscle heads in a separate workout.